 Payment for workshops is generally due 30 days after the invoice is issued.

 Invoices overdue 4 or more months may lead to the cessation of work on current activities involving the organisation to whom the overdue invoice was issued until the payment process is addressed.

-The Program Manager or Workshop Administration Team will introduce workshop hosts and instructors.
+The Workshop Administration Team will introduce workshop hosts and instructors.

 Before the workshop, instructors will